Divyanshu4fx/st7735-pi5-display/README.md

 # st7735-pi5-display
 This project provides Python scripts and utilities to render static images and play videos on a 1.8" ST7735 display connected to a Raspberry Pi 5 via SPI.
 It includes frame conversion, resizing, and efficient drawing functions optimized for small TFT displays.
-Ideal for embedded projects, retro devices, or tiny media players.

 ## Pin Connections
 | Display Pin | Board Pin |